 The annual supply chain management department’s Meet & Greet event at Rutgers Business School was launched five years ago as a way to connect undergraduate supply chain management majors with potential employers in the field.
 The first one was a modest affair, attracting 112 students and 20 companies.
 As interest in the major has skyrocketed the last few years, the gathering has become one of the hottest events on campus, with campus police needed to monitor crowds.
-More than 650 students attended the one held at the school’s campus center last fall, eager to hobnob with the 87 companies who descended on the New Livingston, N.J., campus.
+More than 650 students attended the one held at the school’s campus center last fall, eager to hobnob with the 87 companies who descended on the new Piscataway, N.J., campus.

 It has become so popular – more than 100 employers plan to attend this year’s event — that plans are underway to hold the next one at the mammoth New Jersey Convention and Exposition Center, said Eugene Spiegle, instructor and undergraduate program director of the department of supply chain management and marketing sciences.
 “There’s nothing on campus that is big enough anymore for us.”
 Spiegle said.

 Most undergraduate students enter business school barely even knowing what supply chain management is, instead setting their sights on more comfortable and well-trodden paths like finance or accounting.
 That is starting to change as supply chain management, a once sleepy subject that used to be the sole domain of MBA students and master’s programs, is becoming a popular, sought-after major on undergraduate campuses.